raddessi/salt-gnupg-rotate/docs/contributing.md

 # Contributing

-Contributions are welcome, and they are greatly appreciated!
+Contributions are welcome and greatly appreciated!

 - It's recommended to file a bug before starting work on anything.
 It will give a chance to talk it over with the owners and validate your approach.